Cosmo5G/s1n_carryandhideintrunk/README.md

 # 🚗 Carry And Hide In Trunk for FiveM

+> 📦 **Statut :** This project is now archived and no long maintained.
+Feel free to do whatever you like with it.

 Elevate your FiveM gaming experience with the "Carry And Hide In Trunk" script! 🎮 Now you can carry players, hide in trunks, and interact with vehicles like never before.

 Join the S1nScripts community on Discord at [discord.gg/4gtdmjuN3Q](https://discord.gg/4gtdmjuN3Q).